labbsr0x/bindman-dns-webhook/README.md

 # Samples
 Two samples are provided in the `samples` folder.

 - **client**: demonstrates how one can leverage the client library to communicate with the DNS manager webhook APIs.
-It is configured via the `BINDMAN_DNS_MANAGER_ADDRESS` and `BINDMAN_REVERSE_PROXY_ADDRESS` environment variables which, respectively, defines the address of the manager instance and the address of the reverse proxy that will handle requests to the Sandman services.
+It is configured via the `BINDMAN_DNS_MANAGER_ADDRESS` which defines the address of the manager instance.

 - **hook**: demonstrates how one can leverage the hook library to receive requests modifying the DNS records it manages.